bamlab/dev-standards/react-native/update/upgrade-react-native.mo.md

 - Fix the potential conflict : see https://facebook.github.io/react-native/docs/upgrading.html#4-resolve-the-conflicts

+- If other modules or librairies have to be updated for compatibility reasons, update them following the upgrade native module steps.

+- Once the React Native upgrade is completed, follow the tests steps (simulator and device) to perform one upgrade at a time.

 ### Upgrade native modules (~10 mins per native module)

 > Note: React Native may cause major breaking changes: